jeff1evesque/drupal-demonstration/README.md

  [minimal iso](http://isoredirect.centos.org/centos/7/isos/x86_64/CentOS-7-x86_64-Minimal-1511.iso),
  with a custom selinux [policy module](https://github.com/mitchellh/vagrant/issues/6970) enabled, to allow drupal pages to be served.
-The exact [details](https://atlas.hashicorp.com/jeff1evesque/boxes/centos7x) of the vagrant box can be located on the corresponding atlas repository page.
+The exact [details](https://atlas.hashicorp.com/jeff1evesque/boxes/centos7x) of the vagrant box, can be located on the corresponding atlas repository page.